Computer Networking Chapter 2 (Layer 3-4)

 No. Let's take an example:

-If one browser tab were to use source port 443 while connecting to a website that uses the same number as its destination port, a second tab making the same request cannot use the same number again as its source.
-Each outbound port must be unique on the client side.
+If I have a computer with one browser tab open that uses port 443 while connecting to a website that uses the same port number, a second tab making the same request cannot use the same port number again.
+Each inbound port must be unique.

 This is done by setting the source port to a random temporary number.
 It is called "ephemeral ports" (also known as private or dynamic ports).